 Darran’s career has been spent working with young people, most recently as Superintendent of School Operations for the Prairie South School Division in Moose Jaw, and before that as Superintendent of Education for the Good Spirit School Division in Yorkton, principal of Columbia School, vice-principal and principal of Dr. Brass School, grade 8 teacher at Columbia School and phys ed teacher at Yorkdale School.

 The Morris Foundation is generously providing funding for the first two years of the project.
 The foundation is managed by the family of George and Helen Morris.
 George Morris was the inventor of the Morris Rod-Weeder, and established his company, later called Morris Industries, in Yorkton in 1949.

-Darran will work with youth in schools (elementary, high school and community college), existing youth centres and community agencies to build resilience, empowerment, and social and emotional skills through groups and one-on-one.
-He will also be the connection to assist young people to access the numerous programs and support systems in the community.
+Darran is working with youth in schools (elementary, high school and community college), existing youth centres and community agencies to build resilience, empowerment, and social and emotional skills through groups and one-on-one.

-The project will focus on building the 40 Developmental Assets – positive qualities and experiences that help young people grow up healthy -- for and with youth in the city.
+The project focuses on building the 40 Developmental Assets – positive qualities and experiences that help young people grow up healthy -- for and with youth in the city.

 For more than 45 years, Search Institute (www.searchinstitute.org) has studied youth development and its connection to behavioural and community change.
 It emphasizes factors that can assist in healthy outcomes across gender, race/ethnicity and family income differences.